 Companies in this industry provide outpatient kidney dialysis services.
 Major companies include US-based DaVita and Dialysis Clinic, Inc., and Germany-based Fresenius Medical Care and B. Braun Melsungen.

 The US commercial kidney dialysis industry includes about 4,200 centers with combined annual revenue of about $16 billion.
-High growth is forecast for this industry for the next two years.
-Key drivers for demand include the aging population and increases in the number of people with end-stage renal disease (ESRD).

 Demand depends on the number of people who suffer from kidney disease.
 The profitability of individual companies is linked to efficient operations and good marketing.
 Large companies have economies of scale in administrative costs, which has driven consolidation in the industry.
 The US industry is highly concentrated: the four largest companies operate more than 90 percent of all centers.
 Small operators can compete successfully if they have centers in desirable locations or good relations with doctors who refer patients.